NishchayAnand/software-engineering/DBMS/Relational/Fundamentals/Normalization.md

 - **Non-prime Attributes**: Any attribute which is not prime.
 It is a descriptive characteristic of an entity that may not be unique.
 They depend on prime attributes for identification.
 The purpose of a non-prime attribute is to add details, however, it does not serve as the main identifier.

 ### First Normal Form (1NF)

+We need to get data into rows, and all rows need to have same attributes in the same order.
+Each attribute also has to be the same data type across all rows.
+For example, if an attribute is integer type in one row, it must be integer in all other rows.

+Each row should have a primary key.

+Cannot have an attribute that contains a list or a table or an array.
+It has to be a single value.

 This rule ensures that each column in a table constains only `atomic` values, i.e., **no multi-valued attributes (mixed datatypes) in a column.**